lenstronomy.Util package

 lenstronomy.Util.class_creator module

-create_class_instances(lens_model_list=None, z_lens=None, z_source=None, z_source_convention=None, lens_redshift_list=None, kwargs_interp=None, multi_plane=False, distance_ratio_sampling=False, observed_convention_index=None, source_light_model_list=None, lens_light_model_list=None, point_source_model_list=None, fixed_magnification_list=None, flux_from_point_source_list=None, point_source_frame_list=None, additional_images_list=None, kwargs_lens_eqn_solver=None, source_deflection_scaling_list=None, source_redshift_list=None, cosmo=None, index_lens_model_list=None, index_source_light_model_list=None, index_lens_light_model_list=None, index_point_source_model_list=None, optical_depth_model_list=None, index_optical_depth_model_list=None, band_index=0, tau0_index_list=None, all_models=False, point_source_magnification_limit=None, surface_brightness_smoothing=0.001, sersic_major_axis=None, tabulated_deflection_angles=None, tracer_source_model_list=None, tracer_source_band=0, tracer_partition=None)[source]
+create_class_instances(lens_model_list=None, z_lens=None, z_source=None, z_source_convention=None, lens_redshift_list=None, lens_profile_kwargs_list=None, multi_plane=False, distance_ratio_sampling=False, cosmology_sampling=False, cosmology_model='FlatLambdaCDM', observed_convention_index=None, source_light_model_list=None, source_light_profile_kwargs_list=None, lens_light_model_list=None, lens_light_profile_kwargs_list=None, point_source_model_list=None, point_source_redshift_list=None, fixed_magnification_list=None, point_source_frame_list=None, additional_images_list=None, kwargs_lens_eqn_solver=None, source_deflection_scaling_list=None, source_redshift_list=None, cosmo=None, index_lens_model_list=None, index_source_light_model_list=None, index_lens_light_model_list=None, index_point_source_model_list=None, optical_depth_model_list=None, optical_depth_profile_kwargs_list=None, index_optical_depth_model_list=None, band_index=0, tau0_index_list=None, all_models=False, point_source_magnification_limit=None, decouple_multi_plane=False, kwargs_multiplane_model=None, kwargs_multiplane_model_point_source=None, tracer_source_model_list=None, tracer_source_band=0, tracer_partition=None, tracer_type='LINEAR')[source]

 Parameters: